 sections image

-The Africa Section of the Society for Conservation Biology has an international following of members that support conservation on the African continent.
-The board of directors is an elected body that facilitates the goals and activities of the Section.
+The Africa Region of the Society for Conservation Biology has an international following of members that support conservation on the African continent.
+The board of directors is an elected body that facilitates the goals and activities of the Region.

 Future Members

-If you are interested in being a member of the African Board you must be a member of SCB and a member of the Section.
+If you are interested in being a member of the African Board you must be a member of SCB and a member of the Region.
 Generally two-to-four board members are elected annually.
 The Call for Nominations goes out in September or October and the election runs in October or November.
-Section members receive an email about the open positions and the start of the election process.
+Region members receive an email about the open positions and the start of the election process.

 Current Board Members

-Badru Mugerwa, President-elect, SCB Africa Section and ICCB 2021 Steering Committee Chair
+Badru Mugerwa, President, SCB Africa Region and ICCB 2023 Steering Committee Chair

 Badru trained in wildlife ecology and conservation at the University of Western Ontario, Canada, University of Oxford, UK, Mbarara University of Science and Technology, Uganda, and Makerere University, Uganda.
 He is a research associate at the Institute of Tropical Forest Conservation (ITFC) in Uganda.
 Badru’s research focuses on human impacts on biodiversity and protected area management in human dominated landscapes.